Flag of the Qing dynasty: Designs

 In Chinese culture, a flaming pearl is shown on top of the dragon's head.
 The pearl is associated with wealth, good luck, and prosperity.

-The design of the flag was largely based on the Plain Yellow Banner, the one of three "upper" banner armies among the Eight Banners under the direct command of the emperor himself, and one of the four "right wing" banners.
+The design of the flag was largely based on the Plain Yellow Banner, one of three "upper" banner armies among the Eight Banners under the direct command of the Emperor of China himself, and one of the four "right wing" banners.